rdclark/iot-reliable-networks/IoT-Reliability.markdown

-% Reliable Distributed Applications Over the Web
+% Can the Web Connect the Internet of Things Reliably?
 % Richard Clark
 % November 17, 2014